mariolsuarez/A03/README.md

 # A03
+Task: (1)to create a github repository; (2) of a tutorial of how to create a github depository; (3) define common terminology used with github.

 Git is a command-line and is an open-sourced version control.

 GitHub is a service that allows users to host and save  Git repositories online.
 GitHub has social networking tools that make collaborating on projects much more efficient.